A Guide to Managing Constant Herpes Outbreaks

 Antiviral Prescriptions

-Acyclovir (Zovirax) is a prescription medication used to improve the healing of sores or blisters caused by a number of conditions, including first-time and repeat outbreaks of herpes.
+One prescription medication on the market is used to improve the healing of sores or blisters caused by a number of conditions, including first-time and repeat outbreaks of herpes.
 It works by slowing or stopping the spread of the herpes virus within the body, but it cannot cure herpes.

 Luminance RED